-Office: International Center, Room 204
+Office: International Village, Room 108

 I serve as a DSO and ARO, as well as provide administrative and operative support for multiple areas within the Office of International Education and Services.
 I am responsible for the international student insurance plan and nonresident alien tax services, act as a primary point of contact for international scholarship inquiries, and manage support of IES budgets, billing, purchases, and payment processing.
 I oversee all aspects of the J Exchange Visitor Program for international scholars and professors at Southeast, which includes determining admission of applicants, orientation of new scholars, and ongoing collaboration with scholars and sponsoring academic departments.
 I also supervise graduate and student assistants who assist in daily operations of IES.

 Prior to joining SEMO, I spent three years at SJI Inc., providing services for outsourced promotional and fulfillment projects of clients including Cartoon Network, Anheuser Busch, Life Uniforms, and Taco Bell.
 I also worked in the restaurant and catering business for 7 years, starting as a server then later becoming a supervisor.

 The friendships and relationships I have established.
 I continue to meet wonderful people from around the globe and hear many interesting stories of why they chose SEMO.